willbush/blog/content/blog/impermanence.md

 {% note(header="Note") %}

-One can wipe all the file systems on a device using: `sudo wipefs -a /dev/vda` which is useful to start over or prepare a device.
+One can wipe all the file systems on a device using: `sudo wipefs -a /dev/vda` which is useful to start over after a mistake or to prepare a device that already has file systems.

 {% end %}